 However, when these assets do not respect their inherent correlation, we can assume ‘smart money manipulation.’

-So, let’s dive into what makes a bullish or bearish SMT divergence on DXY vs EURUSD.
+So, let’s dive into what makes a bullish or bearish SMT forex divergence on DXY vs EURUSD.